medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/7-oracle-upgrade.md

 #### Initialization

-The `oracle_priv_key.sealed` used in the previous version cannot be used in the new version of oracle.
-(Because it cannot be decrypted in the new version of oracle.
-For more info, refer to [this](../../3-protocol-devs/1-dep-specs/5-confidential-oracle.md))
+The `oracle_priv_key.sealed` used in the previous version cannot be used in the new version of oracle because it cannot be decrypted in the new version of oracle.
+For more info, refer to [this](../../3-protocol-devs/1-dep-specs/5-confidential-oracle.md)

-Therefore, the new version of oracle should also be shared the oracle private key.
+Therefore, the new version of oracle should also know the oracle private key.
-This is very similar to the process of registering oracle.
+The oracle can retrieve the oracle private key with a similar process to registering an oracle.

 Let's start with [initialization](2-oracle-intialization.md) of the new version of oracle.

 ```bash